Changing Edu-chaos to Aweducation: 8 Awe Inspiring Classroom Ideas

 How Can We Reach a State of Awe?

 When people experience an inspiring video, image or mind-expanding idea or theory, they often feel a sense of "wow" that motivates and opens them up to new perspectives and creative ideas.
 Keltner reports that awe "makes us feel connected to something larger than ourselves" and explains that this is "a crucial and necessary aspect of purpose."
-This larger connection can help to foster inspiration, motivation as well as resilience when facing challenges.
+This larger connection can help to foster inspiration, motivation, as well as resilience when facing challenges.

-By integrating awe into the classroom, teachers can increase attention, involvement and presence.
-What's more is it can help students find personal meaning in their coursework.
+By integrating awe into the classroom, teachers can increase attention, involvement, and presence.
+What's more is that it can help students find personal meaning in their coursework.
 An awe experience can expand their minds to new ways of thinking, and help to ignite the passion and drive to make a difference in this world.

 What are the Other Benefits of Experiencing a State of Awe?